ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/09/pgs_ss23_09_mircea.md

 ### Storyline development:
 At the beginning I wanted to create like an audioreactive music scene but I failed miserably as I could not finish any tutorial I tried ( 3 different ones) due to random reasons.
-So then I just started to play along and I started to really like the visuals of the scenes.
+So then I just started to play along and I started to really like the visuals I was seeing.
 The way the trees get in front of the pillows reminded me of Animal Planet or National Geographic sneaky footage that tries to capture wildlife.
 That is why I decided then to create this narrative of a flock of pillows followed in their actions: seeing them on the bringht sky, them spreading everywhere, taking over nature, a surreal alien-like experience, and a peaceful ending.
 The voiceover had to be an AI as my accent is not empowering the immersion feeling and after I found a voice I liked, I sketched the text based on the structure I had created and then asked ChatGPT to help me blend "technical digital poetics" with it so that it fits the PGS class vibe: algorithmic fluff.